-My Best AA Batteries post included a section on low-cost chargers.
+My Best AA Batteries post (since replaced with a 2018 AA Batteries update) included a section on low-cost chargers.
 That section had only a single charger, as several models I previously recommended were discontinued

 Update March 13, 2017: The Accumanager 10 has been unavailable for over a year.
 For high quality budget charger alternatives, see this site’s in-depth review of three of the top budget chargers available in 2017, all of which were released after this AccuManager 10 review.

 Earlier this year I purchased another good charger:

 After several months of use, I strongly recommend the Accumanager 10.
 It is the best low-cost charger I’ve ever used.

 Background on Battery Chargers

 I discuss criteria for evaluating AA battery chargers in several other posts (see especially La Crosse chargers or Eneloop BQ-CC17).
 In summary, there are two “smart charger” characteristics a charger must have to be suitable for use with high quality AA batteries (such as Eneloops):

 - Stop charging batteries when full